 This may include antibiotics, antifungal medications, or supportive care to help your bird recover.
 It's important to follow your veterinarian's instructions carefully and monitor your bird closely for any improvements or worsening symptoms.
 Early detection and treatment are key to a successful recovery from respiratory infections.

 By following these best practices in aviary hygiene and being aware of the treatment options available for respiratory infections, you can take proactive steps to protect the health of your Major Mitchell's Cockatoos.
-Remember that regular veterinary check-ups and proactive of your bird's health are crucial for catching any potential issues early.
+Remember that regular veterinary check-ups and proactive monitoring of your bird's health are crucial for catching any potential issues early.
 With your diligence and attention to detail, you can ensure a healthy and happy flock of Major Mitchell's Cockatoos.

 Summing up: What Causes Respiratory Infections in Major Mitchell's Cockatoos?